kvpratama/unet/README.md

 It contains 5087 images that I split into 4028 training data and 1059 test data

-To train, put the data in the following structure
+To train with this dataset, put it in the following structure
 ```
 data
 └── carvana